Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 What Are the Energy Efficiency Differences for Coastal Homes?

 Shutters provide R-values up to R-4 when closed, creating significant insulation barriers.
 The air space between louvers and window glass acts as thermal buffer, reducing heat transfer by 30-40% compared to bare windows.
 Coastal homes with quality shutters report cooling cost reductions of 15-25%.
+See best window coverings to keep heat out of your Delmarva home for energy-saving strategies.
+For more on maximizing thermal performance, review The Ultimate Guide To Energy Efficient Shades For Delmarva Homes.
+Homeowners looking for additional insulation options can also explore Best Insulating Blinds For Delmarva Peninsula Homes.

 Light Control Performance